sbhuller98/shopify_backend_challenge/README.md

 ### Uploading

-Once you have successfully logge in, the application will take you to the main page.
+Once you have successfully logged in, the application will take you to the main page.
 From here, you can upload images.
 Each image to be uploaded requires a name and category for search puproses.
 Only one file can be uploaded at a time but you can upload as many images as you like, given you have space.

 ### Search